cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    eval $(terraform output --raw grafana_dashboard)
    ```

-   If successful, the Grafana dashboard should be available at `http://localhost:50002`.
+   If successful, the Grafana web service is available `http://localhost:50002`.

-   - For Jenkins Metrics Dashboards navigate to **Dashboards > CloudBees CI**.
+   - For Jenkins Metrics Dashboards navigate to **Home > Dashboards > CloudBees CI**.
 Then, select the controller pod to view the metrics.
 The following image shows metrics for team-b.

    ![CloudBees CI Dashboard](img/observability/cbci-dashboard.png)